KxSystems/docs/docs/wp/iterators/index.md

 ## Lists and dictionaries

-The arguments of iterators are iterables: functions, lists and dictionaries.
+The arguments of iterators are [applicable values](../../basics/glossary.md#applicable-value): functions, file- and process handles, lists and dictionaries.
 Functions are the most familiar as iterator arguments, but lists and dictionaries reward study.

 ```q